Open-Probe/Open-Probe/README.md

 The DeepSearch system is designed to perform multi-step web searches with intelligent planning and replanning capabilities:

 - **Automated Planning**: Breaks down complex queries into multiple search steps
-- **Adaptive Replanning**: Analyzes search results and revises the search strategy when initial plans are insufficient
+- **Adaptive Replanning**: Analyzes search results and revises the search strategy when initial plans are insufficient (limited to 2 replans)
 - **Reflection**: Provides reasoning about why previous plans failed and how to improve them
 - **Web Search Integration**: Seamlessly integrates with search APIs to gather information